-- ILSFA sets a goal of allocating 25% of incentives to environmental justice communities across the state.
-The designation of environmental justice communities is done using a method prescribed in the Long-Term Renewable Resources Procurement Plan ("Plan"). - a.
+- a.
 This designation is used solely for establishing a mechanism for achieving this goal.
 The designation does not have specific or implicit purpose outside of this ILSFA allocation goal. - b.
 Further, households that reside within a designated environmental justice community are not qualified to participate in ILSFA because of this designation.
 Households must still qualify based on income. - c.
 Approved Vendors or their agents and subcontractors will not state that customers will qualify for ILSFA based on residing in an environmental justice community. - 4.
 Approved Vendors are required to include contract provisions that ensure the financial terms between vendors and participants are clear, transparent, and protect participants against unsafe and unfair business practices. - a.
 Clear and transparent financial terms - i.
-Contracts and marketing materials must be presented in the language requested by the participant. - All terms and values in the marketing materials, including terms and values related to escalators, financing terms, and rates, must be consistent with terms used in the ILSFA Standard Disclosure Form and the contract. - iii.
-All terms and values related to system production that are used to estimate the customer's financial return in the ILSFA Standard Disclosure Form must be consistent with the system production terms and values that are submitted to the Program Administrator and used to calculate the number of RECs that the system will produce. - iv.
-All marketing materials must be consistent with the ILSFA Informational Brochure. - b.
+Contracts and marketing materials must be presented in the language requested by the participant. - ii.
+All terms and values in the marketing materials, including terms and values related to escalators, financing terms, and rates, must be consistent with terms used in the ILSFA Community Solar Standard Disclosure Form and the contract. - iii.
+All terms and values related to system production that are used to estimate the customer's financial return in the ILSFA Community Solar Standard Disclosure Form must be consistent with the system production terms and values that are submitted to the Program Administrator and used to calculate the number of RECs that the system will produce. - iv.
+All marketing materials must be consistent with the ILSFA Community Solar Informational Brochure. - b.
 Talking about financial benefits - i.
-Illinois Solar for All requires that all qualified participants see no upfront costs. - ii.
-ILSFA requires that all ongoing costs and fees to participants do not exceed 50% of the value of the energy generated for their share of the system.
-For Example:
+Illinois Solar for All requires that all qualified participants see no upfront costs or subscription fees. - ii.
+Community solar marketing agents shall emphasize to prospective subscribers that value from their subscription agreement is primarily realized through electricity bill